oak-network/docs/docs/concepts/open-source-philosophy.md

 Our goal is to open-source our entire product suite eventually.
 We are taking a responsible, phased approach to ensure that any code released to the public meets the highest standards of security and quality.

 ### Immediate Open Source (MIT License)
 The foundational layers of our protocol are already open source.
-This includes trust-sensitive components like our smart contracts (ccprotocol-smart-contracts), the developer SDK (catalyst-sdk), and our core API (catalyst-api).
+This includes trust-sensitive components like our smart contracts (oaknetwork-contracts), the developer SDK (catalyst-sdk), and our core API (catalyst-api).
 These are the building blocks of the ecosystem and are available for anyone to use, audit, and build upon.

 ### Future Open Source
 Other components will be open-sourced over time.
 We temporarily keep specific repositories private, not to hide them, but to ensure they are fully hardened, audited, and aligned with best practices before a public release.
 After careful validation and code quality assurance, we will make it public.